ESSI-Lab/DAB/README.md

 The <a href="https://gist.github.com/ESSI-Lab/68833fd7d9896513ae95a575695a85a2">ESSI-Lab Contributor License Agreement</a> (based on HA-CLA-I-OSI) needs to be signed by contributors to enable ESSI-Lab to accept community contributions to the DAB repository even more smoothly.
 Now the signature of the agreement is fully integrated in the Github pull request.

+If you're interested in contributing, please take a look as well at <a href="https://raw.githubusercontent.com/ESSI-Lab/DAB/main/CODE_OF_CONDUCT.md">ESSI-Lab's Contributor Code of Conduct</a>.

 </details>

 <p align="right">(<a href="#top">back to top</a>)</p>